eegg/school-policies-and-procedures/admissions.rst

 If the Enrolment Form is complete:

-.. container:: explanation

-   **Why the delay before the first session?**

-   The Enrolment Form is a complex document.
-   It will take time to transfer data from it to other appropriate records.
-   There may be special considerations to take into account for that child (e.g. medical conditions) before they begin.
-   There may be questions of legitimacy to consider before the child begins (e.g., credit checks on the client).

 * it is filed
-* the date of completion is noted in the `Setting Diary`_
+* the date of completion is noted in the Setting Diary
 * the `first session is arranged`_

 .. _first session is arranged: `Allocating sessions and preparing for attendance`_